Why the funny name?!

 What We’re About

 Meningioma Mommas is committed to raising critical funding for meningioma specific research.
 While meninigomas are the most common primary brain tumor, they don’t warrant the funding they deserve because of their mistakenly “benign” label.
 Meningioma Mommas is on a mission to change that and has donated $366,593 to date.

 Who We Fund

-Meningioma Mommas funds the work of Dr. Elizabeth Claus (YALE), Dr. Michael McDermott (UCSF), Dr. Greg Riggins & Dr. Gilson Baia (JOHNS HOPKINS), Dr. John Lee (UPENN), Dr. Daniel Kelly & Dr. Garni Barkhoudarian (JOHN WAYNE CANCER INSTITUTE at SAINT JOHNS HEALTH CENTER), Dr. Randy Jensen (University of Utah) and Dr. Long-Sheng Chang (OHIO STATE UNIVERSITY), Dr. Albert Kim (Washington University in St. Louis), Dr. Nader Sanai at the Barrow Neurological Institute, and Dr. Robert Martuza and Dr. Hiroaki Wakimoto (HARVARD UNIVERSITY, MASSACHUSETTS GENERAL HOSPITAL) and Dr. Melanie Hayden Gephart (Stanford University) and Dr. Kevin Lillehei, Dr. Michael Graner, Dr. Debra Damek and Dr. Phil Tatman (University of Colorado).
+Meningioma Mommas funds the work of Dr. Elizabeth Claus (YALE), Dr. Michael McDermott (UCSF), Dr. Greg Riggins & Dr. Gilson Baia (JOHNS HOPKINS), Dr. John Lee (UPENN), Dr. Daniel Kelly & Dr. Garni Barkhoudarian (JOHN WAYNE CANCER INSTITUTE at SAINT JOHNS HEALTH CENTER), Dr. Randy Jensen (University of Utah) and Dr. Long-Sheng Chang (OHIO STATE UNIVERSITY), Dr. Albert Kim (Washington University in St. Louis), Dr. Nader Sanai at the Barrow Neurological Institute, Dr. Robert Martuza and Dr. Hiroaki Wakimoto (HARVARD UNIVERSITY, MASSACHUSETTS GENERAL HOSPITAL) and Dr. Melanie Hayden Gephart (Stanford University) and Dr. Kevin Lillehei, Dr. Michael Graner, Dr. Debra Damek and Dr. Phil Tatman (University of Colorado).

 The Brains Behind Meningioma Mommas

 Liz Holzemer (left) is a freelance writer, author, and speaker.

 Since she established Meningioma Mommas in 2003, Liz has been honored with the Woman’s Day“Woman Who Inspire Us” award, the Tim Gullikson Spirit Award as well as Denver’s ABC “7 EveryDay Hero” and Denver’s NBC “9Who Care” awards.
 Liz has appeared on the TODAY Show, Discovery Health Channel’s “Mystery Diagnosis, and has been profiled on local television and in print media to share her story.
 She has presented for the International Congress on the Cerebral Venous System and Meningiomas, Johns Hopkins, Legacy Brain Foundation, National Brain Tumor Society, The Brain Science Foundation, The Brain Tumor Foundation, Brigham and Women’s Hospital, City of Hope, Hoag Hospital, Chamber of Commerce of Highlands Ranch, The American Association of University Women, Barnes and Noble, Tattered Cover, UCSF, The Leukemia & Lymphoma Society, Women in Networking, as well as brain tumor support gatherings.